-Prevention of retaliation: No officer, employee, or agent of GBCC shall retaliate, intimidate, threaten, coerce, or otherwise discriminate against any individual for exercising their rights or responsibilities under the Campus SAFE Act.
+Prohibition of retaliation: No officer, employee, or agent of GBCC shall retaliate, intimidate, threaten, coerce, or otherwise discriminate against any individual for exercising their rights or responsibilities under the Campus SAFE Act.
 Title IX already prohibits such retaliation.

-During August 2018, orientation and fall 2018, all new and incoming students and new employees will be informed about primary prevention and awareness programs and learn that GBCC prohibits domestic and dating violence, sexual assault, stalking or any form of sexual violence.
+During orientation all new and incoming students and new employees will be informed about primary midigation stratigies and awareness programs.
+They will learn that GBCC prohibits domestic and dating violence, sexual assault, stalking or any form of sexual violence.
 The definitions of these violations are covered earlier in this publication and New Hampshire RSA links below.